jtessler/studio-multiplayer-game/README.md

 }
 ```

+Now we have a Tic Tac Toe data model defined and a simple component to render
+the default state.
+Next we need to make it interactive.

+### Step 4: Conditional rendering based on database changes and user input

+Using the same Tic Tac Toe example from Step 3, we need to perform the following
+actions whenever a user clicks on the board:

+1. Determine on which Tic Tac Toe cell the user clicked
+1. Determine whether the current user is an `X` or `O`
+1. Update the Tic Tac Toe grid values (with a new `X` or `O`)
+1. Look up the user ID of the "other" player (to change turns)
+1. Write the new grid values and "current player" user ID to Firebase

+#### Step 4.1: Create a button click handler

-Finally, add a button click handler to update the Firebase database.
-If you are
+Add a button click handler to update the Firebase database.
+If you are the
-the session creator (checked using `this.getMyUserId() ===
+session creator (checked using `this.getMyUserId() ===
 this.getSessionCreatorUserId()`), mark an `X`, otherwise an `O`:

 ```javascript